The opioid crisis isn’t over. The use of synthetic opioids, primarily fentanyl, is causing more deaths from drug use, and the numbers are climbing.

 Fentanyl use is spreading

-The increase is largely deaths caused by the use of fentanyl, which dealers mix with heroin and, to a lesser extent, cocaine and methamphetamine.
 As recently as the summer of 2019, fentanyl deaths were concentrated in states east of the Mississippi River, where the heroin market has been mainly white powder.
-But fentanyl has gone west and south, and in the past year, those deaths nearly doubled in 10 states.
+But fentanyl has gone west, causing spikes in new areas.

-When people overdose with fentanyl, heroin, or prescription opioid painkillers, their breathing can slow down or stop, killing them.
-Naloxone can quickly restore normal breathing and save their lives.
-The drug, however, works to reduce opioid overdose for only 30 to 90 minutes.
-Since many deaths occur while a bystander is present, it’s important to call 911 for immediate medical attention; there maybe be effects of the overdose even after giving someone naloxone.
+When people overdose with fentanyl, heroin, or prescription opioid painkillers, their breathing can slow or stop, killing them.
+Naloxone can quickly restore normal breathing and save lives.

-Naloxone comes in a prefilled auto-injection device called Evzio that makes it easy for families or emergency personnel to inject naloxone quickly into the outer thigh.
-Once activated, a voice comes out of the device giving instructions.
+Naloxone comes in a prefilled auto-injection device called Evzio that makes it easy for families or emergency personnel to inject the drug quickly into a person’s outer thigh.
+The device contains automated instructions for delivering the medicine.

 Narcan nasal spray is a prefilled, needle-free device that requires no assembly and is sprayed into one nostril while patients lie on their backs.

-Depending on the state you live in, friends, family members, and others in the community may give the auto-injector and nasal spray formulation of naloxone to someone who has overdosed.
-Some states require a physician to prescribe naloxone; in other states, pharmacies may distribute naloxone even if you don’t have a prescription.
+Depending on the state in which you live, friends, family members, and others in the community may give the auto-injector and nasal spray formulation of naloxone to someone who has overdosed.
+Some states require a physician to prescribe naloxone; in other states, pharmacies may distribute the drug even if you don’t have a prescription.

-Most health insurance plans, including Medicaid and Medicare plans, will cover at least one form and state or local programs may supply it free or at low cost.
+Most health insurance plans, including Medicaid and Medicare, cover at least one form.
+State or local programs may supply it free or at low cost.

 Janet O’Dell, RN